hrani/HillTau/Mashdoc.md

 	                        num_cycles.
 Before the first cycle, and after the last cycle it runs for another "offTime" seconds at conc =
-	                        0. If molecule names are different between chem and HillTau models, they should be separated by a slash.
+	                        0. If molecule names are different between chem and HillTau models, they should be separated by a colon.
 	  -d molecule midconc settle_time, --dose_response molecule midconc settle_time
 	                        Optional: Deliver dose-response stimulus centered
 	                        around midconc, with a settling time of settle_time.